resurgam/Log/Carlton Workflow.md

 reflexivity.
 Of course, I also have Internet Explorer, Opera and Google Chrome in the event of a

 rendering problem with Firefox, but I haven't had experienced a catastrophic error in many moons.

+## My Backup Habits

 For backup, I generally save *standard* academic assignments, such as papers, on my internal *SSD*, my